kest-cloud/studentapp/README.md

 json-server --watch db.json --port 3000 (this start and watch the server).

 the db.json file is in the project directory.
-Once the Server is on, you can go ahead and fetch list of students.
+Once the Server is on, you can go ahead and fetch a list of students.

-*Limitaitons*
+*Limitatons*
 The process of adding a student to the local storage works as expected, but it has not been fully tested in local server scenarios.

 No Real-Time API Integration
 Limitation: The app is currently using mock data and local storage to simulate API interactions.
 There is no live data fetched from or pushed to a real backend server at the moment.

-/////////
 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)